 Related: Why your sales team needs a standardized sales process

-No two sales pipelines are identical, but a lot of them are similar.
-Here’s a straightforward example that most successful sales pipelines are built upon:
+No two sales pipelines are identical, but many are similar.
+Here’s a straightforward sales pipeline example that most successful sales pipelines are built upon:

-Before you have any deals in your sales pipeline, you have to generate some leads.
+You have to generate leads before you have any deals in your sales pipeline.
 Lead generation is the process of getting people interested in your products or services.
-While many of the leads you generate may never buy, some will — and it’s important that you find them.
+While many of the leads you generate may never buy, some will — and it’s vital that you find them.

 Typically, increasing brand awareness through marketing efforts is a great way to generate leads.
 There are many ways to find leads for your pipeline, including:

-The qualification stage is where you, your company, your salespeople, etc., determine whether or not a prospect is even a good fit for your product or service.
+In the qualification stage, you, your company, your salespeople, etc., determine whether a prospect is a good fit for your product or service.
 There’s a lot to find out in the qualification stage, including:

 The meeting stage exists for the prospect to get a good, personalized look at what your product, service, or offer really does.
 Most of the time, this can be accomplished during a Zoom meeting or a phone call.